mehakashik/RSA-Algorithm/README.md

 # RSA-Algorithm
-• Implemented RSA algorithm from scratch using Java. <br>
-• Encrypted messages using the developed RSA protocol for secure communication.
+• Developed a Java program for RSA encryption, decryption, and digital signatures. <br>
+•	Generated key pairs, encrypted messages, and verified digital signatures. <br>
+•	Successfully ensured secure communication and data. <br>
+•	Delivered a robust Java implementation of the RSA algorithm, enhancing secure message encryption and digital signatures for various applications. <br>